-Jim oversees all aspects of development, alumni relations, and campus programming, focusing on building relationships with Luther's constituencies.
+Jim oversees all aspects of development and alumni relations, focusing on building relationships with Luther's constituencies.
 Jim invites gifts from alumni, parents, and friends of Luther and also assists donors with estate and gift planning.
 An officer of the college, Jim serves on the President's Cabinet.

 Nathan manages the major gift, principal gift, and legacy/gift planning efforts of the development office.
-He travels primarily within the Midwest, Mid-Atlantic, and New England regions to build relationships and invite gifts from alumni, parents, and friends of the college.
+He travels nationwide to build relationships and invite gifts from alumni, parents, and friends of the college.
 Together with Jeanie Lovell, Nathan serves as co-director of campaigns.

 Mark manages the efforts of the recently established Norse Athletic Association, raising funds in support of men's and women's athletics.
 He coordinates mailings, invitations for support, newsletters, and special events related to the NAA.
 In addition to his part-time development responsibilities, Mark serves as head men's basketball coach.